Preparing your business for the holidays

 • Consider sustainable or locally produced gifts to create a positive impression of your business.

-4. Plan ahead for next year
+4. Plan for next year

 • Make sure everything you need for January is in place, so you can start the year strong without delays.